Empowering Your Financial Journey: Tips for ADHD Minds

 [00:27:47] Ash: Yeah, absolutely.

-[00:27:48] Dusty: Many years ago when I really struggled with finances?
-I had all these debts and I think this is part of where we get into the problem too is like if you find numbers and math Boring and money boring You can know what you need to do and still struggle to do it.
+[00:27:48] Dusty: Many years ago when I really struggled with finances, I had all these debts – and I think this is part of where we get into the problem, too, is like if you find numbers and math boring and money boring, you can know what you need to do and still struggle to do it.

 So, you know, stuff like body doubling, working with your coach, accountability are all really important here.
 But you can also gamify it, right?
 So one of the things that I did, I had all these little debts, like I owed 50 bucks to this person.
 I was overdue on a bill, 75 here.
 And then I had a couple big debts, like a credit card debt.

 So I took painter’s tape, I didn’t want people to see it, so I went to the inside of my pantry.
 I had like a pantry that was like one of those big Ikea like sort of closets.
 So I opened up the inside door of my pantry, I took painter’s tape, and I made a grid.
 And I got two sizes of post it notes, one little, one big, and they were very colorful.
+And on the little post it note, so the grid had maybe, I don’t know, 12 slots, however many little debts I had.
+And on each little grid, I named a small treat that I’d been wanting for myself, a little thing that I hadn’t been allowing myself to buy or something that I wanted.
+And then over top of each one, I put a bigger post it note with the debt on it.

-And so every time I paid a debt, I got to pull the post it note off and there was like a little treat for me underneath it that I then got to treat myself to.
-Did I pay my debts off slower because I was also spending money on my treats?
-Yes.
-Was I really eager to pay off those debts?
-Yes, and I took the big debt like say I had like a thousand dollar debt and I broke it into five payments of 200 because to me that felt like Not so much that I wouldn’t be able to do it like all at once But it was big enough that it made, you know, it turned a thousand dollar debt into five easy steps and it was really fun and I enjoyed it And then similarly another thing I did to improve my finances was I decided to go down a rabbit hole and just get really curious About finances in general.
+And I took the big debt – like say I had like a thousand dollar debt – and I broke it into five payments of 200.
+Because to me that felt like not so much that I wouldn’t be able to do it like all at once But it was big enough that it made, you know, it turned a thousand dollar debt into five easy steps.
+And it was really fun and I enjoyed it

+And then similarly another thing I did to improve my finances was I decided to go down a rabbit hole and just get really curious about finances in general.
 I read several finances books.
-I started understanding, stuff about investing, which made me feel smart, which made me get more curious.
+I started understanding stuff about investing, which made me feel smart, which made me get more curious.
 And that made me also want to engage with my own finances more.

 If that doesn’t work for you, dear listeners, maybe it’s just body doubling.

-Maybe it’s having a buddy that you meet with once a month and you guys both do your budgeting together or, you know, you bring it to your coach or you get the support you need.
+Maybe it’s having a buddy that you meet with once a month and you guys both do your budgeting together.
+Or, you know, you bring it to your coach, or you get the support you need.
 It’s not just about knowing what to do.
-It’s about figuring out how to get yourself to follow through because we all know that if we just say, Oh yeah, once a month on the first Sunday of every month, I’m going to sit down and do my budgeting.

-You are absolutely going to blow it off.
+It’s about figuring out how to get yourself to follow through.

+Because we all know that if we just say, oh yeah, once a month on the first Sunday of every month, I’m going to sit down and do my budgeting, you are absolutely going to blow it off.
 So like, how are you going to help yourself follow through?

 And I think that, at the end of the day, that’s really the moral of the story here.
 In so many ways, getting nerdy about finances worked for you.
 The opposite works for me.
 I do not worry about long term investments.
-I have some, but I also have a financial planner who knows all of the things about long term investments, because quite frankly, it is a topic that just Does not interest me.
+I have some, but I also have a financial planner who knows all of the things about long term investments, because quite frankly, it is a topic that just does not interest me.

 I just cannot.
-I, I can get really nerdy and really into daily household management.
+I can get really nerdy and really into daily household management.
 I enjoy that.
 So I lean into that strength, but when it comes to long term investing, I know that that’s not my forte.
 I know that it could theoretically be cheaper and better for me if I learned how to do it myself.
 And I also know that that is simply not ever going to happen.

 But what about daily money management?
 If that’s your struggle, if you just don’t find it interesting, and if you don’t have the good fortune of having a friend like Dusty who might body double for you, or hold onto your money for you, there is a profession called daily money managers that does exist.